-This page is mostly just a landing point for our material on wealth taxes.
+This page is primarily a landing point for our material on wealth taxes.
 The full action is in the sub-pages which you can access via the links below or by returning to this site’s Home Page and hovering over the Wealth Taxes button to activate the pull-down menu for the sub-pages.

 Our first sub-page, Inequality Basics, outlines the discussion of economic inequality that surfaced around 2011 and now, in 2020, is a dominant strain in American political discourse.